 ego consciousness.
 Ego consciousness is the feeling that you are the only real person.

-The child thinks that the ‘I’ and the ‘you’ are a separate thing from life.
+The child forgets that everything is interconnected.
+In the child’s mind, the ‘I’ and the ‘you’ are a separate thing from life.

 The growing child starts to notice what feels good and what feels bad.
 They start to focus on the things that feel good and ignore the things that feel bad.
 They live without paying attention to what is happening inside their body.